Israel opens new international airport near Red Sea

 "Jordan rejects the establishment of the Israeli airport in its current location," head of Jordan's Civil Aviation Regulatory Commission Haitham Misto said, according to state media.

-Low-cost and charter airlines currently flying to Ovda airport, about 60 kilometres from Eilat, will move to Ramon, the airport's website says.
+Low-cost and charter airlines currently flying to Ovda airport, about 60 km from Eilat, will move to Ramon, the airport's website says.

 They include Ryanair, Wizz Air, EasyJet, SAS, Finnair and Ural Airlines.